 The Turtle Trot 5k is a family-friendly fun run series held in Palmetto Dunes April, June, July and August on Wednesday mornings.
 Please contact us if you’re interested in helping out.
 What a great opportunity to meet and interact with your neighbors, our staff, and guests of our community!
 You can also participate in the race!
 The 3.1-mile course may be run (or walked) by any who live, work, invest, or play here!

-Starting June 12 and running through August 22, Palmetto Dunes Cares will be hosting a weekly Turtle Talk starting from the Dunes House.
-The nighttime Turtle Talks will be led by Marine Biologist Amber Kuehn.
-She will educate participants on what they can do to help preserve Hilton Head Island’s hatching sea turtles and learn what is happening on our nesting beach.
+Running June through August, Palmetto Dunes Cares hosts a weekly Turtle Talk starting from the Dunes House.
+The nighttime Turtle Talks are led by Marine Biologist Amber Kuehn.
+She educates participants on what they can do to help preserve Hilton Head Island’s hatching sea turtles and learn what is happening on our nesting beach.
 The program, designed for both visitors and residents, is fun and educational and appropriate for all ages.
-The Turtle Talks will be held from 8-9pm, limited to 50 participants and all children under the age of 12 will need adult supervision.
+The Turtle Talks are held from 8-9pm, limited to 50 participants and all children under the age of 12 need adult supervision.
 Online registration is required and this event sells out every week!

 Volunteers are needed to help us achieve our philanthropic goals.
-We meet at the administration building at 2:30 p.m. every fourth Thursday.
 You may want to only work a few events or serve on a committee or board.
 This is a good opportunity to meet your neighbors, give back to our greater Hilton Head community, and share your talents.
 Contact us if you’re interested.

 If you are not here most of the time you can still contribute by sending a donation through the Community Foundation of the Lowcountry earmarked for Palmetto Dunes Cares.